emedware/vue-golden-layout/README.md

 If this rule is broken :
 - Popup will display blank
 - Loading a saved state will fail
-- This will be displayed in your console: "Dynamic golden-layout components should be named templates instead."
+- This will be displayed in the console: "Dynamic golden-layout components should be named templates instead."

 ### Defining a template
 This is done through `slot`s in the `<golden-layout>` element (the square brackets stand for "optional")